-Reminder: All TenPoint and Wicked Ridge Crossbow models are equipped with a patented DFI, which prevents the crossbow from dry-firing if an arrow is not loaded (photo 5).
+Reminder: All TenPoint, Horton, and Wicked Ridge crossbow models are equipped with a DFI, which prevents the crossbow from dry-firing if an arrow is not loaded (photo 5).

-• After you cock your crossbow check the safety knob to make sure it is in the SAFE position (rearward, toward the white dot).
+7. Check the safety knob to make sure it is in the SAFE position (rearward, toward the white dot).